aria2/aria2/doc/manual-src/en/aria2c.rst

     system doesn't have :manpage:`getifaddrs(3)`, this option doesn't accept interface name.

+.. option:: --keep-unfinished-download-result[=true|false]

+  Keep unfinished download results even if doing so exceeds :option:`--max-download-result`.
+This is useful if all unfinished downloads must be saved in session file (see :option:`--save-session` option).
+Please keep in mind that there is no upper bound to the number of unfinished download result to keep.
+  User should use this option only when they know the total number of downloads in advance.
+Default: ``false``

 .. option:: --max-download-result=<NUM>

   Set maximum number of download result kept in memory.
 The download